Endorois case: High Court of Kenya

+Application to ACHPR

-Korir Sing'oei (pictured in 2025) was the legal strategy director of Cemiride when the organisation took the Endorois case.
+Korir Sing'Oei (pictured in 2025) was the legal strategy director of Cemiride when the organisation took the Endorois case.

 Minority Rights Group International (MRG), a British NGO supporting indigenous rights, first worked with the EWC during a pastoralist initiative led by the Centre for Minority Rights Development (Cemiride), a Kenyan NGO.
-In 2003, MRG took applications for a case with the ACHPR, and the legal strategy director of Cemiride, Korir Sing'oei, suggested the Endorois case.
+In 2003, MRG took applications for a case with the ACHPR, and the legal strategy director of Cemiride, Korir Sing'Oei, suggested the Endorois case.
 The head of law of MRG, Cynthia Morel, said the case was noteworthy due to the Endorois community's strong coordination and their specific claim over land not claimed by other groups.
-The case filed with the ACHPR was different from the one in the High Court.
+The case filed with the ACHPR was different from the one in the High Court, rather than appealing the case.

 Cemiride, supported by MRG and the Centre for Housing Rights and Evictions, filed a letter of intent on 22 May 2003.
 Cemiride and the MRG alleged that the Kenyan government had illegally expelled the Endorois people from their land.
 According to this communication, the Endorois people were divided, which violated their cultural integrity; (Note: The right to cultural integrity is a broad concept relating to indigenous cultures, which is not defined in the African Charter or other treaties.
 The EWC claimed that this right had been violated as Lake Bogoria was "inextricably linked to the cultural integrity of the community and its way of life".) relocated to semi-arid land, which denied them access to religiously, culturally, and economically important locations; and excluded from government decisions to sell the land, use it for tourism development, and grant concessions to ruby mining companies.
-These alleged acts violated African Charter's rights to culture, religion, property, disposal of natural resources, and development.
+Cemiride and the MRG alleged that the acts violated the African Charter's rights to culture, religion, property, disposal of natural resources, and development.
 This communication cited the ACHPR's ruling in SERAC v.
 Nigeria and focused on recently developed jurisprudence of indigenous rights.
 The Endorois sought the remedies of restitution of their land and financial compensation.